Poker

 There are three major groups of matching games:

-• The Stops Group, in which cards have to be played in ascending sequence, usually in suit.
+• The Stops Group, in which cards have to be played on a single play pile in ascending sequence, usually in suit.

-• The Eights Group, in which each play has to match the previous one in rank or suit.
+• The Eights Group, in which cards are played to a single play pile and each play has to match the previous one in rank or suit.

 Other types of outplay game, such as trick-taking, climbing and beating games also have similar restrictions on what cards can be played, but in those games the pile of played cards does not grow indefinitely, but is periodically captured, set aside or taken up by a player when certain conditions are met.